Chad Holley: Capital murder charge

-Chad Holley, the man at the center of a 2010 beating probe involving Houston police, has been charged with capital murder.
-The charges stem from the shooting death of David Trejo-Gonzalez, 42, during a robbery in September 2016.
+Chad Holley, the man at the center of a 2010 beating probe involving Houston police, was charged with capital murder.
+The charges stemmed from the shooting death of David Trejo-Gonzalez, 42, during a robbery in September 2016.
 Police said Trejo-Gonzalez was shot around 9:45 pm at East Crosstimbers near Fulton on Wednesday, September 21.
 HPD called it a robbery gone bad, and said the victim was walking from the parking lot of his apartment when he was attacked.
 The suspect, who was unknown to police at the time, was said to have driven off in a white low-rider style truck or SUV, driven by an accomplice.
-Holley has now been identified as Trejo-Gonzalez's alleged killer.
-He is the one police suspect of shooting Trejo-Gonzalez during the scuffle.
+Holley was identified as Trejo-Gonzalez's alleged killer.
+He was the one police suspected of shooting Trejo-Gonzalez during the scuffle.
 Holley was charged on December 12, 2016, and was due before a judge downtown on December 13, 2016.